wkh237/react-native-fetch-blob/README.md

 ## v0.5.0 Work In Progress README.md

-A react-native module for upload, and download files with custom headers.
-Supports blob response data, upload/download progress, and file reader API that enables you process file content in js context (such as display image data, string or image process).
+A react-native module for upload, and download files with customizable headers.
+Supports binary response/request data, upload/download progress.
+It also has a file stream reader API that enables you to handle files in JS context (such as display image data, and process string or data).

-If you're dealing with image or file server that requires special field in the header, or you're having problem with `fetch` API when receiving blob data, you might try this module.
+If you're getting into trouble with image or file server that requires specific fields in the header, or you're having problem with `fetch` API when sending/receiving binary data, you might try this module as well.

 See [[fetch] Does fetch with blob() marshal data across the bridge?](https://github.com/facebook/react-native/issues/854) for the reason why we made this module.

-In latest version (v0.5.0), you can upload/download files directly with file path.
-We've also introduced `file stream` API for reading **large files** from storage, see [Examples](#user-content-usage) bellow.
+In latest version (v0.5.0), you can either `upload` or `download` files simply using a file path.
+We've also introduced `file stream` API in this version for reading files (especially for **large ones**) from storage, see [Examples](#user-content-usage) bellow.

-This module implements native HTTP request, supports both Android (uses awesome native library  [AsyncHttpClient](https://github.com/AsyncHttpClient/async-http-client])) and IOS.
+This module implements native HTTP request methods, supports both Android (uses awesome native library  [AsyncHttpClient](https://github.com/AsyncHttpClient/async-http-client])) and IOS.

 ## Usage